tigerabrodi/data-intensive-apps/README.md

   - Asynchronous communication via message brokers.
   - Offers reliability and decoupling, suitable for distributed systems.
   - Different from direct RPC and database storage due to intermediary (broker) involvement.

+# Distributed Data

+## Replication

+Replication involves storing the same data on multiple network-connected machines.

+Why?

+- **Close to Users:** Place data near users to reduce latency.
+- **High Availability:** Ensure system operation despite failures.
+- **Read Scalability:** Increase capacity for handling read requests.

+### Leaders and Followers

+What's a Replica?

+- **Replica**: It's like a copy of your database on different computers.

+- **Leader**: One replica is the boss (leader).
+When you want to add or change data, you tell this leader.

+- **Followers**: Other replicas are followers.
+They copy whatever the leader does.
+They just look at the leader's changes and make the same changes in their own copies.
+They get the changes from replication log.

+How it works?

+1. **Writing Data**: If you need to add new info to your database, you send it to the leader.
+2. **Updating Everyone**: The leader first saves this new info for itself, then tells all the followers about this new change.
+3. **Followers Update**: Each follower gets this update and adds the new info to their copies, exactly in the order the leader did.

+#### Synchronous Versus Asynchronous Replication